 What is an AGV vehicle

-When asking what is an Automated Guided Vehicle (AGV), it refers to an autonomous transportation system designed to move goods and equipment within indoor facilities without human intervention.
+When asking What is automated guided vehicle system, it refers to an autonomous transportation system designed to move goods and equipment within indoor facilities without human intervention.
 AGVs have become increasingly popular in warehouses, where they navigate complex layouts to handle large volumes of incoming and outgoing products.
 In environments with diverse inventory, managing storage locations and tracking transport status manually can lead to delays and errors.
 By automating these processes, AGVs significantly improve operational efficiency and accuracy, making them an essential solution for modern warehouse and logistics operations.

 AGV vehicle technology significantly enhances transportation efficiency in warehouses.
 Compared to manual labor, AGVs offer precise, rapid, and continuous operation over extended working hours.
 This automation reduces errors and issues associated with human labor, improving overall reliability and productivity in material and goods handling within the warehouse.